What Is Sexual Harassment?

 • Sexually explicit material in the workplace

-Sexual harassment is typically sexual in nature, but it does not have to be.
+These harassment cases are typically sexual in nature, but they don’t have to be.
 Sexual harassment also includes actions and behavior based on gender stereotypes, gender bias, male or female chauvinism, or other actions due to the fact that you are a woman or a man.
 Anything that is particularly offensive to one gender, or is directed at you because of your gender, can contribute to a sexually hostile work environment.

-Another type of sexual harassment is quid pro quo sexual harassment.
-This type of sexual harassment occurs when an employer or supervisor implies or states that the terms of employment are conditioned on an employee’s submission to a sexual advance or demand.
+Another harassment type is quid pro quo sexual harassment.
+These cases occur when an employer or supervisor implies or states that the terms of employment are conditioned on an employee’s submission to a sexual advance or demand.
 For example, if your employer makes you feel as if you must give into sexual advances to keep your job, obtain a raise, advance in the company, or avoid a demotion, or other negative consequences.